We were all young once..... "Were?" I hear you screech - "speak for yourself, old lady!! "

 Still, I was once a young, gullible naiive woman, with the usual stock of fears, inhibitions, tabus, and a huge drive to explore the occult, anyway.

-I was once one of those quivering, terrified kids who imagined vampires and werewolves under the bed, and in the cupboard, too, even when Mother checked and firmly said there was no cupboard inhabitant.
-When those lights got turned off, I firmly hid my whole head under the sheets, bundled the pillow around my ears, and tightly folded my hands over my chest (in case I got stabbed by the ghosts, vampires, werewolves, rapists, and escaped criminals in the night.)
+Yep, I was one of those quivering, terrified kids who imagined vampires and werewolves under the bed, and in the cupboard, too, even when Mother checked and firmly said there was no cupboard inhabitant.
+When those lights got turned off, I tremblingly hid my whole head under the sheets, bundled the pillow around my ears, and tightly folded my hands over my chest (in case I got stabbed by the ghosts, vampires, werewolves, rapists, and escaped criminals in the night.)

 My teenage quest for a more stable, scientific answer to all of these phenomena, which have so delighted our ancestors into writing so many fairy tales for we innocent children , and in telling gory stories at Hallowe'en, was met by a big, glossy book called "The Occult".
 This, and the other works that I pored through, all through my youth, was the first of many science fiction works, tales of the occult, ghost stories and, eventually, actual courses in various mystery schools.